 View current vacancies to join our small but inspirational team.

-Please note the Ri does not accept speculative CVs or agency enquiries.
+Please note the Ri does not accept speculative applications or agency enquiries.

-We are committed to encouraging people to think more deeply about the wonders and applications of science and we are looking for staff who share and support this mission, whatever their professional background or role in the organisation.
+The Ri works to encourage people to think more deeply about the wonders and applications of science, and we are looking for staff who share and support this mission, whatever their professional background or role in the organisation.

 We are willing to consider flexible working arrangements for any role.
 Please contact email@example.com if you have a query about this.

-In accordance with our responsibilities under the Equality Act 2010 we are committed to making reasonable adjustments to allow full participation in the recruitment process.
+We are committed to making reasonable adjustments to allow full participation in the recruitment process in accordance with our responsibilities under the Equality Act 2010.

-If you have difficulty completing our application form due to a disability, then please contact our HR team email@example.com or call 020 7670 2907 to discuss potential alternative arrangements.
+If you have difficulty completing our application form due to a disability, please contact our HR team on firstname.lastname@example.org or call 020 7670 2907 to discuss potential alternative arrangements.

 Please let us know about any requirements you have regarding reasonable adjustments we can make when you complete the Equalities Monitoring form.
 We will also check again if you are shortlisted for interview.

 Examples of reasonable adjustments might include additional time for written tests, or providing equipment or assistance to facilitate your participation in the interview process.

 The Ri welcomes applications from a wide range of candidates, including those with criminal records.